webplatform/docs/tutorials/css_animations/index.md

 * The [[css/properties/animation|'''animation''']] shorthand property can represent values from all other animation properties.
 If two time measurements are included, they are interpreted first as duration then as delay.

 * Use standard property names along with ''-webkit-'' prefixes.
-Use both the '''@keyframes''' rule and '''@-webkit-keyframes'''.
-From JavaScript, use standard properties such as '''animationName''' along with '''WebkitAnimationName'''.
+Specify both the '''@keyframes''' rule and '''@-webkit-keyframes'''.
+From JavaScript, specify standard properties such as '''animationName''' along with '''WebkitAnimationName'''.

 * Use comma-separated property values to specify more than one animation.
 Animations that run concurrently cannot manipulate any of the same properties.